ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

 prerequisites:
     - An Arm-powered Android smartphone, and a USB cable to connect to it.
-    - For profiling the ML inference, [ArmNN's ExecuteNetwork](https://github.com/ARM-software/armnn/releases).
+    - For profiling the ML inference, [Arm NN ExecuteNetwork](https://github.com/ARM-software/armnn/releases).
-    - For profiling the application, [Arm Performance Studio's Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio).
+    - For profiling the application, [Arm Performance Studio with Streamline](https://developer.arm.com/Tools%20and%20Software/Arm%20Performance%20Studio).
     - Android Studio Profiler.